lerna-lite/lerna-lite/packages/publish/README.md

 Check out [Per-Package Configuration](#per-package-configuration) for more details about publishing scoped packages, custom registries, and custom dist-tags.

+> Note: See the [FAQ](#recovering-from-a-network-error) for information on how to recover from a failed publish.

 ## Positionals

 ### semver `--bump from-git`